The Cambodia Daily

 The Cambodia Daily is a US-based English and Khmer language news site that evolved from a newspaper of the same name that stopped publishing in Cambodia in 2017 due to a tax dispute with the government then led by Hun Sen.

 The Cambodia Daily started as an English-language daily newspaper that operated out of Phnom Penh, Cambodia from 1993 to 2017, and was considered a newspaper of record for Cambodia.

 The 2017 closure was the result of a dispute with the Cambodian government over a US$6.3 million tax bill, which the newspaper disputed as politically motivated.
 The newspaper ceased its daily print newspaper, but still maintains an online presence.

-In 2017, the Cambodian government ordered ISP's to block The Cambodia Daily's website from within Cambodia.
+In 2017, the Cambodian government ordered Internet service providers (ISPs) to block The Cambodia Daily's website from within Cambodia.

 History

 The Cambodia Daily was started in 1993 by Bernard Krisher, an American journalist and philanthropist.
 Krisher's aim for the paper, as outlined in an article in its first issue, was twofold: to create an independent newspaper of record and to train Cambodian journalists.
 The newspaper's motto was "All the news without fear or favor".

 Krisher hired two young and relatively inexperienced journalists, Barton Biggs and Robin McDowell, as the paper's first editors.
 The first issue was published on August 20, 1993, and the last print issue was published on September 4, 2017.
 It relaunched as an online-only news site in October 2017.
 At the time it started publication, The Cambodia Daily was Cambodia's only English-language daily newspaper.
 The Phnom Penh Post, which had been in print since 1992, was only printed fortnightly until it began daily publication in early 2008.
 James Kanter served as editor in chief from 1995 to 1997.